-Finally, the following concern has to be dealt with.
-While the present study’s conclusion tends to support the visual similarity hypothesis and not the mental rotation, one may propose that this is conclusion is confined to a particular research task.
-While the process of mental rotation is based on identity-judgment task (index: reaction time), visual similarity is based on a Yes/No recognition procedure (index: false alarms).
-A number of studies support the idea that mental-rotation is used in identity judgment kind of experiment, whereas similarity is used in recognition16-19.
-Further experiments are needed to handle this sssue.
+Finally, the following concern must be considered.
+Despite that the present study’s findings support the visual similarity hypothesis and not the mental rotation hypothesis, one may proclaim that this conclusion is confined to the particular research task.
+Whereas the process of mental rotation is based on an identity-judgment task (measured by reaction time), visual similarity is based on a yes/no recognition procedure (measured by the percentage of false alarms).
+A number of studies support the idea that mental rotation is used in identity-judgment experiments, whereas similarity assessments are used in experiments of recognition.16-19 Further experiments are needed to gain additional insight into this matter.

 References